NocaToca/nocatoca.github.io/about.md

 # Hello!
 I go by Noellva!
 This about me is short and sweet - you can check out my blog for the long rambly ones.<br><br>

+I do want to state that this website is all made by me!
+So, it's not really mobile friendly.
+Hopefully you're not on mobile! <br><br>

+It is also still in development.
+So expect some things to not be filled out or have temp pages. <br><br>

 # About Me!
 I'm a hobbiest game dev currently employed in middleware, and I do lots of coding.
 I love low level systems (mostly graphics), embedded GPU programming, cats, writing, and tooling! <br><br>